-View information on umbrella providers - why and how to use
+View information on umbrella providers - why and how to use.

-You can submit your time-sheet by visiting our online portal
+You can submit your timesheet by visiting our online portal.

-With benefits including flexibility, the opportunity to expand your skillset and experience a wide range of sectors, contracting may be the path for you - contact us today for more information on how we can assist.
+With benefits including flexibility, the opportunity to expand your skillset and experience in a wide range of sectors, contracting may be the path for you - contact us today for more information on how we can assist.

 What is the Key Information Document?

 The aim of the documents set out below, is to promote greater transparency and accountability in the relationship between an employment business and a temporary worker.
-The requirement to have a KID was developed as a response to increasing concern by the government following the Taylor Review regarding arrangements where a worker is supplied through an intermediary such as an umbrella company.
+The requirement to have a KID was developed as a response to increasing concern by the government following the Taylor Review, regarding arrangements where a worker is supplied through an intermediary such as an umbrella company.

 For your reference the requirement to provide a KID is set out in The Conduct of Employment Agencies and Employment Businesses (Amendment) Regulations 2019, which has amended the Conduct of Employment Agencies and Employment Businesses Regulations 2003 to contain an additional regulation, 13A, which covers the KID and what it needs to contain.
 These regulations came in to force from 6 April 2020 and it is now a requirement for employment businesses to provide a KID to all work seekers.